Can I Start Paying Creditors as Soon as I Get a Hold of the Decedent’s funds? If not, when?

 Follow the Statutes and Paying Creditors With Funds

 As eager as we are to close out all open matters with a loved one’s estate, there are statutes that all interested parties have to adhere to.
-This includes timelines and processes that may work against our best interest.
+This includes timelines and processes that may work in our best interest, but also we need to Paying Creditors With Funds we received.
 But, as the saying goes, there’s a reason why “we can’t have nice things.”

 Notice to Creditors Required

 Although it’s understood that your loved one’s probated assets are subject to creditor claims, it should never be assumed that all creditors are known at the start of probate.
 For this reason, it is required that a Notice to Creditors ad is scheduled to run for four consecutive weeks in the newspaper, to reach out to not just potential and unknown creditors, but potential and unknown debtors, as well.
 With this ad, three (3) months are given to each (known and unknown) creditor and debtor of the estate to file a claim or come forward with a current invoice to address their claim.
 Upon the end of the three (3) month window, any creditors who file a claim thereafter may be barred from further attempts to collect.
 With this being said, always document when you’ve received the notices or letters from the creditors and keep track of the date of the mail stamp, and hold onto all envelopes which may document the date the letter was actually in transit and how long it took to receive it.